 Health & Medicine

-The Atlantic reported on the research of SMU psychologist Andrea Meltzer, lead author on a new series of studies that found that telling women that men desire larger women who aren’t model-thin made the women feel better about their own weight.
+New York’s Daily News reported on the research of SMU social psychologist Andrea L. Meltzer led a series of studies that found that telling women that men desire larger women who aren’t model-thin made the women feel better about their own weight.

-Results suggest a woman’s body image is strongly linked to her perception of what she thinks men prefer.
-The researchers found that how women perceive men’s preferences influenced each woman’s body image independent of her actual body size and weight.
+The researchers found that how women perceive men’s preferences influenced each woman’s body image independent of her actual body size.
 Continue reading